crazyhottommy/RNA-seq-analysis/README.md

 [blog post for it](http://genomespot.blogspot.com/2015/10/introducing-digital-expression-explorer.html?utm_content=bufferb6214&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer)
 * [SHARQ Search public, human, RNA-seq experiments by cell, tissue type, and other features | Indexing 19807 files](http://sharq.compbio.cs.cmu.edu/)
 * [RESTful RNA-seq Analysis API](http://www.ebi.ac.uk/about/news/service-news/new-restful-rna-seq-analysis-api) A simple RESTful API to access analysis results of all public RNAseq data for nearly 200 species in European Nucleotide Archive.
+* [intropolis](https://github.com/nellore/intropolis) is a list of exon-exon junctions found across **21,504** human RNA-seq samples on the Sequence Read Archive (SRA) from spliced read alignment to hg19 with Rail-RNA.
+Two files are provided:
 * [ExpressionAtlas bioconductor package](http://www.bioconductor.org/packages/release/bioc/html/ExpressionAtlas.html):
 >This package is for searching for datasets in EMBL-EBI Expression Atlas, and downloading them into R for further analysis.
 Each Expression Atlas dataset is represented as a SimpleList object with one element per platform.
 Sequencing data is contained in a SummarizedExperiment object, while microarray data is contained in an ExpressionSet or MAList object.